-After getting a copy of the SECDRV.SYS file (which you could either download from here or copy from the c:\windows\system32\drivers directory on Windows Vista, 7 or 8, and then save it to the same location in Windows 10), run the DSEO tool by right-clicking dseo13b.exe and then select Run as administrator.
+After getting a copy of the SECDRV.SYS file (you can easily find the link to download it using Google search or by copying it from the C:WindowsSystem32Drivers folder in Windows Vista, 7 or 8, and then save it to the same location in Windows 10), run the DSEO tool by right-clicking dseo13b.exe and then select Run as administrator.

 Follow the instructions until you seen the main menu, then select Enable Test Mode and click Next.

 Now, select Sign a System File, and look for the SECDRV.SYS file in c:windowssystem32drivers.
 After this click OK and wait until the driver is signed.

 After following the instructions to restart and then running DSEO again with Test Mode enabled, the driver should now be loaded by the game, allowing you to play without any further problems.